Yale-BIM/f21-assignments/assignment-1/README.md

         The bag should last 15 seconds.
 Submit the bag to Canvas as part of your assignment.

-    - What maximum horizontal and vertical distances do you get now between the projected target and the middle of the image?
+    **b.** What maximum horizontal and vertical distances do you get now between the projected target and the middle of the image?
 When computing the maximum horizontal and vertical distances, let the robot follow the target for at least 10 seconds.

-    - Did the projected location of the target appear to be moving in the image or the distance from the projected location to the image center increased from IV-2 to IV-3.a?
+    **c.** Did the projected location of the target appear to be moving in the image or the distance from the projected location to the image center increased from IV-2 to IV-3.a?
 If the answer is yes, please explain why is this the case?
 Why isn't the target centered in the image?